-Four killed in overnight crash on Milwaukee's Northwest side
+Four killed in overnight crash on Milwaukee's northwest side

 According to Milwaukee Police, a vehicle was driving south down N. 60th St. when another vehicle heading west on W. Fond du Lac Ave. collided with the first car.

 Four people were ejected from the vehicle driving south, all of whom were pronounced dead on the scene.
-According to the Milwaukee County Medical Examiner, three of the people killed were teenagers.
+According to the Milwaukee County Medical Examiner, three of the people killed were teenagers and the other was a one-year-old girl.

 The driver of that same vehicle was transported to a local hospital and is in serious condition.